Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Don’t Forget Travel Insurance

-Whenever you travel overseas it’s imperative to travel with a good travel and medical insurance policy.
+Whenever you travel, you should have a great travel and medical insurance policy.
 None of us expect anything bad to happen, but in the event of an incident, you want to be sure that your insurance will be there for you.

-I’ve had the mis-fortune to end up in hospital in Peru, Indonesia, Portugal and Ireland; every time my insurance took care of everything.
+I’ve ended up in hospital in Peru, Indonesia, Portugal, Japan and Ireland!
+Every time my insurance took care of everything.
+I would never leave home without full and comprehensive insurance.

 Globelink : We have used and recommended Globelink for years and we’ve not heard of any issues.
 They are a great choice for European and UK Residents.